Oakridge station

-Oakridge was a light rail station on the Santa Clara Valley Transportation Authority (VTA) light rail system.
-This station was served by VTA's Ohlone/Chynoweth–Almaden line, popularly known as the Almaden Shuttle.
+Oakridge is a disused light rail station on the VTA light rail system.
+This station was formerly served by VTA's Ohlone/Chynoweth–Almaden line, popularly known as the Almaden Shuttle.
 The station had one platform, and was only accessed by the street.
 There was no parking available at the station.

 Location

-Oakridge station is located across Winfield Blvd from Westfield Oakridge Mall in southern San Jose, California.
+Oakridge station is located across Winfield Boulevard from Westfield Oakridge Mall in southern San Jose, California.

 History

 This station is on the former right-of-way of the Southern Pacific Railroad's "Lick Branch," where there was also a track for loading building materials into freight cars.
 The rail line was abandoned in 1981.
 The station was closed on December 27, 2019, when the light rail was replaced by a bus service.